Southwest Airlines delays Boeing 737 Max return

 "The revision will proactively remove roughly 175 weekday flights from our schedule out of our total peak-day schedule of more than 4,000 daily flights."

-Southwest is the U.S. carrier with the most exposure to the 737 Max.
-In March, Stifel Financial said nearly 10% of the airline's October available seat miles were expected to come from the 737 Max.
-Last year, Southwest added 18 737 Max aircraft to its fleet.
+Southwest is the U.S. carrier with the most exposure to the Max.
+In March, Stifel Financial said nearly 10 percent of the airline's October available seat miles were expected to come from the Max.
+Last year, Southwest added 18 Max aircraft to its fleet.

 Southwest's announcement comes just over a week after American Airlines extended its 737 Max cancellations until Jan.
-15. Unted Airlines has pulled 737 Max flights until early January.
+15. United Airlines has pulled Max flights until early January.

 The Max jets were grounded in March after being involved in two crashes within a five-month period.